 To use Dask-CUDA on your system, you will need:

 NVIDIA drivers for your GPU; see NVIDIA Driver Installation Quickstart Guide for installation instructions

 A version of NVIDIA CUDA Toolkit compatible with the installed driver version; see Table 1 of CUDA Compatibility – Binary Compatibility for an overview of CUDA Toolkit driver requirements

 Once the proper CUDA Toolkit version has been determined, it can be installed using along with Dask-CUDA using

-conda install -c rapidsai -c nvidia -c conda-forge dask-cuda cudatoolkit=11.0
+conda install -c rapidsai -c conda-forge -c nvidia dask-cuda cuda-version=12.0

 When working outside of a Conda environment, CUDA Toolkit can be downloaded and installed from NVIDIA’s website; this package also contains the required NVIDIA drivers.
 To install the latest version of Dask-CUDA:

 To install Dask-CUDA from source, the source code repository must be cloned from GitHub:

 git clone https://github.com/rapidsai/dask-cuda.git cd dask-cuda python -m pip install .

 Other RAPIDS libraries